22crystyle/MicroRestBank/README.md

 The project is organized into several directories:

-- `build-src`: Contains custom Gradle convention plugins.
+- `build-logic`: Contains custom Gradle convention plugins.
 - `docker`: Holds all Docker-related files, including `docker-compose.yml` configurations, Dockerfiles for each service, and initialization scripts.
 - `gradle`: Contains the Gradle wrapper and version catalogs.
 - `services`: Includes the source code for each microservice (`api-gateway`, `auth-service`, `card-service`, `customer-service`, `eureka-server`).
-- `shared`: A module containing shared code, DTOs, and configurations used across multiple services.
+- `libs/api-contract`: A module containing shared code, DTOs, and configurations used across multiple services.

 ## Prerequisites